-U.S. government says it will now use the term ‘sexual rights’
+U.S. says it will now use the term ‘sexual rights’

 United Nations — The U.S. government says it will begin using the term “sexual rights” in discussions of human rights and global development.